mozilla-extensions/firefox-translations/docs/INSTALL.md

 - Make sure that the following preferences are set to `true` in `about:config`:
   - `xpinstall.signatures.dev-root` (Create this pref if it doesn't exist.
 This is required to be able to test these unreleased candidate builds)
-  - `browser.proton.enabled` (This enables the preview of the upcoming Firefox design)
   - `dom.postMessage.sharedArrayBuffer.bypassCOOP_COEP.insecure.enabled` (Temporary requirement until https://github.com/mozilla/bergamot-translator/issues/37 or https://bugzilla.mozilla.org/show_bug.cgi?id=1674383 is resolved)
 - Click [here](https://github.com/mozilla-extensions/bergamot-browser-extension/releases/download/v0.4.0/bergamot-browser-extension-0.4.0-firefox-cross-browser-ui.xpi) to start the download and installation of the extension
 - Wait for the extension to be downloaded